Devolver Digital (LON:DEVO) Hits New 12-Month Low at $155.00

-A number of research firms have recently commented on DEVO.
-Berenberg Bank reaffirmed a “hold” rating and issued a GBX 180 ($2.29) price objective on shares of Devolver Digital in a research note on Thursday.
-Shore Capital reiterated a “coverage pending” rating on shares of Devolver Digital in a research report on Monday, April 4th.
+A number of equities research analysts have issued reports on DEVO shares.
+Berenberg Bank restated a “hold” rating and set a GBX 180 ($2.29) price target on shares of Devolver Digital in a research note on Thursday.
+Shore Capital restated a “coverage pending” rating on shares of Devolver Digital in a research note on Monday, April 4th.

 About Devolver Digital (LON:DEVO)